guyinatuxedo/nightmare/modules/25-heap/Readme.md

 0x602150: 0x0 0x0
 ```

-We can see that two things have happened to the top chunk.
-Firstly that it moved down to `0x602120` from `0x602020` to make room for the new allocation from itself.
-Secondly, we see that it's size was shrunk by `0x100`, because of the `0x100` byte allocation from it.
+We can see two things happened to the top chunk: (1) it moved down (notice it moved to a higher memory address, but we say 'down' to respect how it is depicted) to `0x602120` from `0x602020` to make room for the new allocated chunk, and (2) it's size was shrunk by `0x100`, because of the `0x100` byte allocation to serve the malloc request.
 Now let's see what happens to the top chunk after the `free(p1)` call:

 ```
 gef➤  heap bins